iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 In one sentence:

-**Others help teams debug AI.
-This platform helps teams govern and ship it.**
+**Many tools help teams observe or debug AI.
+This platform is intended to help teams govern, approve, and release it more responsibly.**

 ---

 ## Target buyers and users

-The first buyer is not necessarily an individual developer.
+The primary buyer is unlikely to be an individual developer.

 The most likely buyers are: